gvisona/COSMIC_Embedding/README.md

 ## Embeddings Availability

-Precomputed embeddings are available in the _embeddings/mmd_vae_embeddings.csv_ and _embeddings/vae_embeddings.csv_ files for the InfoVAE and BetaVAE respectively, which contain the 50-dimensional representations for the 25.645 samples for which a cancer subtype was assigned.
+Pre-computed embeddings are available in the _embeddings/mmd_vae_embeddings.csv_ and _embeddings/vae_embeddings.csv_ files for the InfoVAE and BetaVAE respectively, which contain the 50-dimensional representations for the 25.645 samples for which a cancer subtype was assigned.

 ## Files Description
 - _COSMIC Data Processing.ipynb_: this jupyter  notebook contains all the proedures to process the raw Mutation Data dataset into the formats required by the VAE model